Freddie Freeman Preview, Player Props: Dodgers vs. Diamondbacks

 Freddie Freeman At The Plate

-- Among the qualified batters in MLB action, his batting average ranks second, his on-base percentage ranks first, and he is fourth in the league in slugging.
+- He ranks second in batting average, first in on base percentage, and fourth in slugging among the qualifying hitters in MLB play.

-- Freeman has picked up a hit in 76.7% of his 129 games this season, with multiple hits in 41.9% of those games.
+- Freeman has picked up a hit in 76.9% of his 130 games this season, with more than one hit in 41.5% of those games.

-- Freeman has an RBI in 54 of 129 games this season, with multiple RBI in 19 of them.
+- In 55 games this season (42.3%), Freeman has picked up an RBI, and in 19 of those games (14.6%) he had two or more.
 He has also driven in three or more of his team's runs in 12 contests.

+- He has scored in 79 of 130 games this season, and more than once 27 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.